faultypointer/passst-size/content/x86_64-assembly-part-1.md

 If you were reading extra carefully, you might have noticed that an instruction changed in the above program.
 The `mov rsi, message` changed to `lea rsi, message`.

-For this program, both instruction does the same thing but they are very different.
+For this program, both instructions do the same thing but they are very different.
 We will get to those two and other instructions in a bit, but first lets assemble and link our program.

 To compile the program with nasm, we can run the following command: